 - Clinical Mental Health Counseling students have the opportunity to take 12 elective credits.
 This allows for completion of the 12-credit Thanatology graduate certificate program, or to combine electives of their choosing. - Clinical Mental Health Counseling students interested in working with children and youth may choose to take any of the four School Counseling specialty courses as electives; however, students wishing to pursue school counselor certification should be in the School Counseling specialty and must complete their practicum and internship in school settings. - COUN 599 Special Topics in Counseling represents new electives that are not yet provided their own course number.
-Topics include "Sexual Issues in Counseling," "Psychopharmacology," "Foundations of Eye Movement Desensitization Reprocessing," "Mindfulness-Based Behavioral Approaches," and many more.
+Topics include "The Business of Private Practice," "Psychopharmacology," "Foundations of Eye Movement Desensitization Reprocessing," "Mindfulness-Based Behavioral Approaches," and many more.
 Students may take COUN 599 repeatedly for elective credits.

 All coursework and degree requirements must be met within seven (7) years of enrolling in the first course at Hood College that applies towards the degree and/or certificate program.
+The average program length for a full-time student taking nine credits per semester is three years, including two summers.
+Though it is possible to complete the program on an accelerated timeline in less than three years, this requires: fall entry; enrolling in 12 credits per semester; as well as seat availability in pre-requisite courses, particularly the Fall section of COUN 504.
 It is your responsibility to know the requirements for your degree and to fulfill them.
-Course schedules and projections are subject to adjustment.
-It is also your responsibility to request written approval for any course substitutions from your academic adviser or the program director prior to enrollment.
-Students may transfer up to nine (9) credits from another institution if approved by the academic adviser and program director.
+Course schedules and projections are subject to adjustment based on enrollment and faculty availability and may sometimes affect your program plan; it is important to understand that once your program plan is created with your adviser, it is not a guaranteed contract, and unforeseen circumstances in your life and the program, as well as academic and dispositional checkpoints can affect your timing.
+Students may transfer up to nine (9) credits from another institution that were not already applied to another degree if approved by their adviser and program director.
+You may request to "place out" of graduate courses you have already taken and applied to another degree, but you must substitute another course from our program to earn the full 60 credits.
 Failure to receive approval for course substitutions prior to enrollment may result in a delay in program completion.

-Note: The plan of study and associated course offerings are based on a standardized projected schedule, however changes in course offering and timing MAY occur based on enrollment and faculty availability.
-Students who elect to take courses out of the recommended sequence or take extended breaks from their coursework should expect to run into challenges in scheduling their coursework.
+Note: Course offerings are based on a standardized projected schedule, however changes in timing MAY occur based on enrollment and faculty availability.
+Students who elect to take courses out of the recommended sequence or take extended breaks from coursework should expect to run into challenges in scheduling.
 While the Counseling Program makes every attempt to accommodate student scheduling needs, decisions which impact a student's standard progression throughout the program (e.g., taking a summer off), may cause future scheduling challenges.
-This does not apply to students who, for example, take one class a semester, but rather, full-time students who have specific gaps in their academic schedule.